 I took the left turn at some point and headed to Amakuza Grace View Resort.
 This is where some of those weekend hikers and runners reward themselves after completing their physically taxing challenges.
-It is here where they quench their thirst and take a breather before descending back to their improvised parking lot at the foot of the hill.
+It is here where they quench their thirst and take a breather before descending back to Riverside Motel.

 Apart from the health freaks who indulge in extreme sporting activities, I saw families and drinking buddies treating themselves to the widely publicized Amakuza goat specialty.

 Amakuza Grace View has a beautiful beer garden.
 There is a basketball court too.
-Playing ball sounds like a better plan than rambling all the way from the famous yellow bar at the Skol junction.
-Mount Shyorongi hikers know what I am talking about.
+Playing ball sounds like a better plan than rambling all the way from the foot of the hill.

 After a brief stopover at Amakuza Grace View, I wanted to check out the ranch known as Wonderland but its gate was closed.
 There was no sign of any activities in there.
 I peeped through the fence and started envisioning the night I will camp there.